jxnpass/jxnpass.github.io/_posts/2025-3-26-MatrixOutlierAlgorithms.md

 - Computation Time: The length to run the algorithm.

 This figure below illustrates what is normally called a confusion matrix, which illustrates how accuracy and F1 score are computed under classification problems.
 Note the relationship between F1 Score and accuracy.
+While they are not exactly the same, they are closely related.
+For a low rate of outliers within a dataset (which is most likely), the accuracy can still be really high even if predictions on every cell is an inlier.
+F1 Score, ultimately, is a more indicative classifier when a model can find the outliers amid a sea of inliers.
+F1 Score mediates in finding all the outliers without over-classifying them (high recall, low precision), nor playing it safe by not classifying very few outliers (high precision, low recall).
+Thus, we utilize F1 Score as a secondary and powerfully demonstrative metric in determining algorithm success.

 ![confmat](/assets/MO3/confmat.jpg)

 **Distributions and Parameters**

-In order to simulate the different forms data could take, we simulated from the following distributions:
+In order to simulate the different forms data could take, we simulated from the following distributions in our Monte Carlo simulation study:

 MVN (Multivariate Noraml):
 $$